 While these calculations will help you estimate the dollars and cents involved in a home sale, they don’t begin to account for the “soft costs” associated with the process.
 For example, soft costs include time, mental stress, and physical labor from activities such as:

 - Having the home professionally staged

 - Living with the ambiguity of not knowing if and when your property will finally sell

 For many homeowners, the hassle is just not worth the payout.
 For others, the payout itself may not match the number offered elsewhere.
 After doing these calculations, you may want to ask yourself what’s best for your situation.

 If you decide the sales process is too time-consuming, expensive, and emotionally laborious, you’ll be happy to learn that there are alternatives to the conventional sales route.

 Selling your home with an agent can be ineffective and tiresome.
 That’s why many choose to sell their homes for cash to an off-market buyer.
 Selling a home off market means the home is never listed on the MLS and is instead purchased directly by an individual or business.
 An off-market sale is not only faster and easier, it may result in higher net proceeds.
-If you choose to sell to a buyer like Sundae, for example, you pay no transaction costs and can get up to a $10,000 cash advance to help you with moving or other expenses.
+If you choose to sell your home on Sundae’s Marketplace, for example, you pay no transaction costs.
+You may even be eligible to receive a $10,000 cash advance to help you with moving or other expenses.

 Contact Sundae today to learn more about how to avoid the headaches of the traditional sales process.